Last updated: October 8, 2020

-Crystal Shower Falls is located in beautiful Dorrigo National Park, an hour away from Coffs Harbour and 580 kilometres north of Sydney.
+Crystal Shower Falls is a scenic rainforest waterfall, located in Dorrigo National Park, an hour away from Coffs Harbour and 580 kilometres north of Sydney.

 The fun and exciting Wonga Walk, starting at the Dorrigo Rainforest Centre, will get you to this very pretty waterfall.

 If you complete the Wonga Walk as a circuit walking track, you will also get to see Tristana Falls, another pretty waterfall in the Dorrigo area.

 Dorrigo National Park is famous for its World Heritage listed rainforests, exciting walking tracks and beautiful waterfalls.

 Crystal Shower Falls is one of these waterfalls, and is one of the many pretty sights along the Waterfall Way, a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks.

 There are two ways to get to Crystal Shower falls; an easy way, and a slightly more challenging way:

 The challenging way is via the 6km Wonga Walk which starts and ends at the Dorrigo Rainforest Centre.
 The first section of the track is called the Lyrebird Link which flows into the Wonga Walk.
 The Dorrigo Rainforest Centre has a large parking area where you can park your car, even on busy days.

 See this map for the exact location of the starting point of the Wonga Walk.